Things to Declutter in August

 August Declutter List for the yard

-Sand Toys – If you have a sandbox in your yard, this is a good time to sort the toys inside.
+• Sand Toys – If you have a sandbox in your yard, this is a good time to sort the toys inside.
 If you have items not for sand play, remove them and put them where they belong.
-Toss any broken toys and remove any rocks or other misc items.

-August Decluttering List for the Front or Back Porch
+the Front and/or Back Porch

 • Dust and Dirt – Take a few minutes to clean the area.
 Remove cobwebs, leaves, grass, dust, and dirt.
 If needed, change the bulbs in any lights.